Five Tips for Effective Meetings

 Firstly, dominant members of a team can be held in check which makes space for less experienced or introverted speakers to have their say.
-Quiet people are often overlooked, but they also have good ideas!
-Secondly, if you want support from the team, their involvement in the decision-making process is important.
+Quiet people are often overlooked, but their observations lead to good ideas!
+Secondly, if you want support from the team, their involvement in the decision-making process is crucial.

 Ask for contributions

 Thank you for your contribution.
 Who would like to speak next?